singh-prabh/bomberman-1/README.md

 - [ ] Refactoring
 - [ ] New, licensed artwork (Anyone want to help here?)

+## Ideas

+- [ ] More game modes; deathmatch, crazy, fast, etc.
+- [ ] Power ups to drop from destroyed bricks to change things like frequency of bombs or speed ups, etc.
+- [ ] Sounds and music!

 ## Changelog

 - Movement delay added for a consistent play speed